The-Friendly-Ghost/Cub3d/lib/MLX42/docs/Images.md

 	if (!mlx)
         error();

-	// Create a new image
+	// Create a new images
 	mlx_image_t* img = mlx_new_image(mlx, 512, 512);
 	if (!img)
 		error();